marcusoftnet/marcusoftnet.github.io/_posts/2006-12-04-busy-times-our-choice.md

 well and we had great fun.

 So this week contains a Christmas-festival at our corps and a gig in a Church...
 And then there are only two things left!
 Phew!
-But i like it.
+But I like it.

 Yesterday morning we had an Advent-service at our corps and the